jdbean/gitlab-ce/doc/install/kubernetes/gitlab_chart.md

 Getting started with GitLab in Kubernetes is quick and easy.
 The `gitlab` chart includes all required dependencies, and takes just a few minutes to deploy.

-TIP: **Tip:** For production deployments, we strongly recommend using the [advanced installation instructions](https://gitlab.com/charts/gitlab/blob/master/doc/installation/README.md) and utilizing [external Postgres, Redis, and object storage](https://gitlab.com/charts/gitlab/tree/master/doc/advanced) services.
+TIP: **Tip:** For production deployments, we strongly recommend using the [detailed installation instructions](https://gitlab.com/charts/gitlab/blob/master/doc/installation/README.md) utilizing [external Postgres, Redis, and object storage](https://gitlab.com/charts/gitlab/tree/master/doc/advanced) services.

 ### Prerequisites